 He is an author of Latent Growth Curve Modeling (2008, Sage) and he serves on the editorial boards of Multivariate Behavioral Research, Behavior Research Methods, Journal of Educational & Behavioral Statistics, and Communication Methods & Measures.
 He is an associate editor of Psychological Methods.

-Preacher is the recipient of several prestigious awards including the Distinguished Scientific Award for Early Career Contribution to Psychology (2013) awarded by the American Psychological Association (APA); the Raymond B. Cattell Award for Outstanding Early-Career Contributions to Multivariate Experimental Psychology (2008) awarded by the Society of Multivariate Experimental Psychology; and the Anne Anastasi Early Career Award (2008) awarded by the American Psychological Association Division 5: Evaluation, Measurement, & Statistics.
-He is a Fellow of both the American Psychological Association and the Association for Psychological Science.
+Preacher is the recipient of several prestigious awards including the Sage Publications/Robert McDonald Advancement of Organizational Research Methodology Award (2019), the Distinguished Scientific Award for Early Career Contribution to Psychology (2013) awarded by the American Psychological Association (APA); the Raymond B. Cattell Award for Outstanding Early-Career Contributions to Multivariate Experimental Psychology (2008) awarded by the Society of Multivariate Experimental Psychology; and the Anne Anastasi Early Career Award (2008) awarded by the American Psychological Association Division 5: Evaluation, Measurement, & Statistics.
+He is a Fellow of both the American Psychological Association and the Association for Psychological Science and was named the Chancellor Faculty Fellow (July, 2015 – June, 2017) at Vanderbilt University.

 At Vanderbilt University, he teaches graduate-level courses on Multilevel Modeling, Factor Analysis, Advanced Structural Equation Modeling, Nonparametric Statistics, and Statistical Consulting.